Skip to main content

 A pool groups one or more DNS backend targets with shared configuration.
 Each pool can contain multiple nameservers, and tenants can be assigned to specific pools based on project or zone type.

-All backend configuration is in designate.conf.
-In XAVS deployments, this file is managed by Ansible — use XDeploy globals to set parameters and run xavs-ansible deploy --tags designate to apply changes.
+All backend configuration lives in designate.conf.
+In XAVS deployments, this file is managed by Ansible — set parameters via XDeploy globals and run xavs-ansible deploy --tags designate to apply changes.

 BIND9 integration uses the standard DNS dynamic update protocol (RFC 2136).
 A TSIG key authenticates updates from Designate to BIND.On the BIND server — generate a TSIG key: